tommy-gilligan/brique/README.md

 #### v0.3
 - create example that plays RTTTL (and writes it to screen)
 - Snake
-- USB text entry (can't really test properly until new board arrives but most of the right parts are there)
-	- make textbox component
-	- char to hid report
-	- multitap
 - give more control over display flushing, keep track of what needs updating, what needs flushing
 	- display has command for clearing (don't need to send a whole buffer of blank, just to blank)
 	- display can do 90deg rotated addressing